keras-team/keras-io/guides/md/keras_nlp/getting_started.md

 KerasNLP is a natural language processing library that supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights and architectures when used out-of-the-box and are easily customizable when more control is needed.
-We emphasize in-graph computation for all workflows so that developers can expect easy productionization using the TensorFlow ecosystem.

 This library is an extension of the core Keras API; all high-level modules are [`Layers`](/api/layers/) or [`Models`](/api/models/).
 If you are familiar with Keras, congratulations!
 You already understand most of KerasNLP.

+KerasNLP uses the [Keras Core](https://keras.io/keras_core/) library to work with any of TensorFlow, Pytorch and Jax.
+In the guide below, we will use the `jax` backend for training our models, and [tf.data](https://www.tensorflow.org/guide/data) for efficiently running our input preprocessing.
+But feel free to mix things up!
+This guide runs in TensorFlow or PyTorch backends with zero changes, simply update the `KERAS_BACKEND` below.

 This guide demonstrates our modular approach using a sentiment analysis example at six levels of complexity: